 What would software for online meetings and learning look like if it manifested Indigenous ways of relating and knowing?
 And once you could answer that question, how would you go about actualizing such software?
 Could it be done with present technology?
-Tapestry Institute has begun the process of not only addressing these ideas in a conceptual way, but applying them to the development of actual software.
+In late fall of 2019, we were given a seed of Knowing by the Land: that a whole new type of software was to manifest itself for and among Indigenous people — one type of software that would facilitate Indigenous online meetings and another that would facilitate Indigenous online learning.
+Tapestry Institute has begun the process of addressing these ideas in a conceptual way and then applying them to the development of actual software.
+The first software we’ll develop is the one for online meetings, for three reasons: it is the simpler software to develop, there is a more immediate need for it, and we need to use it ourselves to produce the more complex online learning software.

 The Hopoksa Indigenous Internet Software Project is producing two separate types of software, one for online meetings and another for online learning: